Applied Suicide Intervention Skills Training (ASIST)

 Attending or Booking a Training

 ASIST is held regularly at the Crisis Centre.
-All trainings can also be provided offsite, as requested.
-Subsidized rates are available for non-profit organizations thanks to funding from the Ministry of Health.
-Please call us at 604-872-1811 to utilize this offer.
+Trainings can also be provided offsite.
+Please call us at 604-872-1811.
+Training Request Form

 “Very positive experience!!!
 I learned a lot and it was interesting to approach suicide intervention from a different perspective.
 Starting with our attitudes was key.” – Youth Worker